Top 6 Venture Capital Firms for Mobile Apps Startups

 Image of Miroma Ventures - Top VCs in Mobile Apps

-Miroma Ventures is the investment arm of The Miroma Group, focusing on growth-stage consumer brands and media platforms from its base in Los Angeles.
-The firm primarily provides seed and early-stage funding to help companies scale.
+As the investment arm of The Miroma Group, Miroma Ventures backs growth-stage consumer brands and media platforms.
+Based in Los Angeles, the firm invests from seed to early-stage venture rounds, targeting companies with mass-market appeal.

-• Industries of focus: Consumer Brands, Digital Media, Mobile Apps, Retail, and Food and Beverage
+• Industries of focus: Consumer Brands, Digital Media, Mobile Apps, and Retail

 • Founded: 2010

-• Notable portfolio companies: Pinterest, Hyperice, ClassPass, and Just Water
+• Notable portfolio companies: Pinterest, Hyperice, Just Water, and ClassPass

 • Portfolio size: 25 investments